How to fix it when Mac is slow to empty Trash

 • Tidy up your Desktop

-Another great way to speed up your Mac is to use a purpose-built cleaner application like the Apple notarized CleanMyMac X tool.
+Another great way to speed up your Mac is to use a purpose-built cleaner application like the Apple notarized CleanMyMac tool.

 It comes with a Smart Scan module, which quickly performs a thorough scan of your Mac, removes tons of clutter, like cache, system logs, language files, cookies, and more, checks for possible threats, and boosts your Mac's speed by flushing DNS cache, flushing your RAM, and running maintenance scripts.